codetalker7/codetalker7.github.io/_pages/code.md

     - This option is really good for live note-taking (ex., in a lecture).

 3. However, it's best to just get your own TeX distribution.
 [I covered this in step 5 of this README](https://github.com/codetalker7/dotfiles?tab=readme-ov-file#latex-installation-and-setup){:target="\_blank"}.
 I use [`zathura`](https://pwmt.org/projects/zathura/installation/){:target="\_blank"} as my PDF viewer, along with [`latexmk`](https://mg.readthedocs.io/latexmk.html#){:target="\_blank"} (it's like a `make` for LaTeX projects).
 To complement these tools, I also use the [vimtex](https://github.com/lervag/vimtex?tab=readme-ov-file){:target="\_blank"} plugin for my `nvim` configuration, along with the [texlab](https://github.com/latex-lsp/texlab){:target="\_blank"} LSP.

+## Document and bibliography management

+If you maintain a personal knowledge base or if you read a lot of scientific papers, then I recommend using a personal knowledge base manager.
+One of the best tools (among others) I've come across for this is [`papis`](https://github.com/papis/papis?tab=readme-ov-fil).
+Their extensive documentation contains most of the information you will need; using this tool, you can create your own personal library (of documents, notes etc.) which is easily managable using a nice CLI.
+Another nice feature of this tool is extremely easy bibliography management.